With Democrats In Control Of The House, Now Comes The Post-Election Wrangling

 That's why you also heard a victory speech from House Minority Leader Nancy Pelosi, who is likely to return as speaker of the House with the new Democratic majority in January.

-And, it should be noted, the Democrats got the majority back by winning the total national raw vote for House candidates by about 7 points, as estimated by The New York Times.
+And, it should be noted, the Democrats got the majority back by winning the total national raw vote for House candidates by several points.
 That was the closest thing to a national balloting we will have between 2016 and 2020.

-Those 7 points or so, translated into presidential results, would be comparable to the winning margin of George H.W.
-Bush, when he carried 40 states exactly 30 years ago this week.

 The Democrats had to win by at least that much to take the majority, because in more than a few states, their candidates had to overcome not only their opponents, but also the district lines within which they had to run.

-Note: This story was updated as of 6 p.m.
-Wednesday Nov.
-7.